 Summary Graduates at this level will have theoretical and practical knowledge and skills for work and/or further learning.
 Knowledge Graduates at this level will have factual, technical, procedural and some theoretical knowledge of a specific area of work and learning.
-Skills Graduates at this level will have a range of cognitive, technical and communication skills to select and apply a specialised range of methods, tools, materials, and information to: • complete routine activities • provide and transmit solutions to predictable and sometimes unpredictable problems Application of Knowledge and skills and judgement and to take limited responsibility in known and stable contexts
+Skills Graduates at this level will have a range of cognitive, technical and communication skills to select and apply a specialised range of methods, tools, materials, and information to: • complete routine activities • provide and transmit solutions to predictable and sometimes unpredictable problems Application of Knowledge and skills

-CHC33015 - CERTIFICATE III IN INDIVIDUAL SUPPORT
+CHC33021 - CERTIFICATE III IN INDIVIDUAL SUPPORT